^

 • muscle tension in the lower jaw and cheekbones, neck, head,

-• the appearance of a clicking sound (crunch) when moving the jaw,
+• The appearance of a clicking sound (crunch) when moving the jaw,

-• chewing difficulties, discomfort while eating,
+• difficulty chewing, discomfort during eating,

-• rapid fatigue of the facial muscles,
+• rapid fatigue of the facial musculature,

 • facial asymmetry,